FOREX-Dollar steady after CPI data bolsters Fed pause bets; yen nears 145

 Moderating inflation, together with an easing labour market, has bolstered economists' conviction that the U.S. central bank will be able to engineer a "soft landing" for the economy.

-Traders of futures tied to the Fed's policy rate see less than a 10% chance that the central bank will increase its benchmark overnight interest rate from its current 5.25%-5.50% range at a Sept.
-19-20 policy meeting.
-The Fed's first rate cut is priced into the futures contracts by March of 2024.
+Fed official's hawkish rhetoric though helped cap sentiment, with San Francisco Federal Reserve Bank President Mary Daly saying it was premature to suggest if the Fed has done enough on rates.

-"Market pricing currently favours a pause, but the market has underpriced the Fed’s actions before," Brandham cautioned.
+The dollar index =USD, which measures the U.S. currency against six rivals, eased 0.088% at 102.53 after some volatile trading overnight following the CPI report.
+The index was on course to clock gains for the fourth straight week.

-The dollar index =USD, which measures the U.S. currency against six rivals, eased 0.078% to 102.54, but was on course to clock gains for the fourth straight week.
+Treasury yields rose on Thursday after soft demand for a sale of 30-year bonds.
+US/

-Appearing before lawmakers, outgoing Reserve Bank of Australia Governor Philip Lowe said the recent data so far are consistent with the economy continuing to travel along the "narrow path" to a soft landing.
+Appearing before lawmakers, outgoing Reserve Bank of Australia Governor Philip Lowe said the recent data was consistent with the economy continuing to travel along the "narrow path" to a soft landing.

 World FX rates https://tmsnrt.rs/2RBWI5E